buildo/avenger/README.md

 To simplify things, let's assume every node holds a fetch cached as `refetch` (that is: multiple semi-concurrent requests will reuse a single async request, but requesting the fetch again later on will cause a new refetch).

-We'll describe what happens in terms of calls to `query` and `invalidate`, assuming we already have the graph described above obtained with `make()`.
+We'll describe what happens in terms of calls to `query` and `invalidate`.
 We thus omit passing the first argument `graph` in these calls.

 We'll also assume that every fetch is performing an async authenticated request to a web server, and thus it needs a `token`.
 `B` and `C` also need something more (they have a dependency on `A` after all): we can imagine this to be whatever, for example: